-To make a fantastic paleo chia jam, you’ll need a few simple ingredients.
-I like to call this instant keto jam because it’s ready within minutes and it’s sugar-free because we don’t use sugar to help it thicken and get that perfect jam texture.
+To make a fantastic paleo chia jam, you’ll need just a few simple ingredients.
+I like to call this instant keto jam because it’s ready within minutes and it’s sugar-free—no sugar is used to thicken it or achieve that perfect jam texture.

 - 2 cups fresh or frozen berries – I use raspberries because they are very low in carbs and taste great, but you can use any of your favorite berries.